joq622/joq622/README.md

 <a><img src='https://i.imgur.com/LyHic3i.gif'/></a>

-## PERFORM THE FOLLOWING PROCEDURES TO BE CONNECTED WITH JOQUER-ISHLY
+## PERFORM THE FOLLOWING PROCEDURES TO BE CONNECTED WITH QUEEN AISHA